adarshramakrishna/geeksforgeeks/README.md

 # Geeksforgeeks as Books

-## Get the books
+## Note

 Complete books are located in the `book` [branch](https://github.com/gnijuohz/geeksforgeeks-as-books/tree/book).

 Books will be updated regularly to keep up with [Geeksforgeeks.org](http://geeksforgeeks.org).

+[Geeksforgeeks.org](http://geeksforgeeks.org) has (finally) updated its user interface lately and optimized for mobile devices.
+This project started when the old geeksforgeeks site was clumsy.

+## Books

+*New*: Complete books are located in the `book` [branch](https://github.com/gnijuohz/geeksforgeeks-as-books/tree/book)

+**Note**: Books in the master branch is not actively updated and maintained anymore.
+Instead get the books in the `book` branch.
+The `book` branch will be merged into the `master` branch in the future.
+The code in the master branch was hacked together when I just got to know `Scrapy` and `lxml`.
+So fair warning, it's not pretty if you decide to take a look at the code.

+*Old*: To get the latest version of the books, look under the directory called goodies.
+Each book under `geeksforgeeks-books` is generated with articles under a tag/category on [geeksforgeeks.org][1].
+The book under `leetcode-book` is generated from the articles on [leetcode.com](http://leetcode.com/).

 ## App

 There is an App now!
 [Geeksforgeeks Reader](https://itunes.apple.com/us/app/geekreader/id991254978?ls=1&mt=8) makes it easier to read on your iOS devices.
 This app just got started.
 Feature requests are welcome.

-## Note

-[Geeksforgeeks.org](http://geeksforgeeks.org) has (finally) updated its user interface lately and optimized for mobile devices.
-This project started when the old geeksforgeeks site was clumsy.

-## Books
-To get the latest version of the books, look under the directory called goodies.
-Each book under `geeksforgeeks-books` is generated with articles under a tag/category on [geeksforgeeks.org][1].
-The book under `leetcode-book` is generated from the articles on [leetcode.com](http://leetcode.com/).
+For people who use leetcode, there is an app as well: [Leetcoder](https://itunes.apple.com/us/app/leetcoder/id1069760709?mt=8).

 ## Tools